 On the other hand, a minor child (under the age of 18 years) usually cannot legally give his or her own consent.
 Therefore, the child’s parent or guardian must consent for her.
 For example, parent’s consent may be needed before a minor child can participate in a school outing.

 But once a child becomes an adult, the law presumes that she is able to give her own consent when it is needed.
 This presumption applies to all adults, including those with an intellectual developmental disability, mental illness, and other disabilities.
 It does not matter whether an adult is actually able to make good decisions or not.
 Unless state law provides otherwise, an adult will have the legal right to make all of her own decisions until a judge rules that the adult is not able to give her own consent and appoints a guardian.
 If there is no guardian and no special state law granting someone other than a guardian the right to give consent, and the person with a disability is unable to give consent, no one will be able to consent on behalf of the person with a disability.

-Several state laws, address situations where there is no guardian, consent to major medical or dental treatment is needed, and the person with a disability is unable to consent.
-These laws, which address consent to medical procedures for adult residents of Intermediate Care Facilities for the Mentally Retarded (ICFs-MR), nursing homes and hospital patients, are summarized on the last page.
+Several state laws address situations where there is no guardian, consent to major medical or dental treatment is needed, and the person with a disability is unable to consent.
+These laws, which address consent to medical procedures for adult residents of Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF-IID), nursing homes and hospital patients, are summarized below.

 The purpose of this handout is to explain:

 - The requirements of legally adequate consent under state law;